 of the East Asian – Australasian Flyway Partnership

+Establishes an Avian Disease Working Group to replace the Avian Influenza Working Group to

 Instructs the Secretariat to provide administrative and financial support to re-establish and reform the Avian Influenza Working Group into a working group on avian diseases, develop and disseminate relevant guidance on avian influenza (and other avian diseases) to Partners and Flyway Network Sites and support a long-term strategy on tackling HPAI and other avian diseases in the EAAF.

+Instructs the Avian Disease Working Group to seek a membership with a wide range of relevant expertise, develop Terms of Reference and a work plan, and report on activities at MOP 12.

 Urges Partners and other stakeholders to note and implement relevant provisions of this Decision as a matter of priority.